-Hernandez concluded that 76% of a sample of 62 child pornography offenders who did not have a previous conviction for contact offences disclosed, in treatment, that they had sexually assaulted a child.
+Hernandez concluded that 76% of a sample of 62 indecent images of children offenders who did not have a previous conviction for contact offences disclosed, in treatment, that they had sexually assaulted a child.
 Hernandez says:

-'It would be imprudent to conclude that a child pornography offender does not present a risk to the community just because his criminal history does not reflect a prior contact sexual crime against a minor'.
+'It would be imprudent to conclude that a indecent images of children offender do not present a risk to the community just because his criminal history does not reflect a prior contact sexual crime against a minor'.